berkeleyGamedev/DecalWebsite/_staffers/sabrina.md

 pronouns: she/her
 email:
 website:
-photo: sabrina_kuang.jpg
+photo: sabrina.jpg
+photo_hover: jackie.jpg
 ---
 Heyo!
-I'm a senior EECS major and an unfortunate mac gamer.
-(Please send your condolences.)
+I'm a senior EECS major and a mac gamer 🥀.
 Hit me up with game recs, cool art, or to see pics of my cat, Bella!